Educ00/mdisc-2425/docs/mdisc/us13_algorithm_documentation.md

 ```
 5. **Dijkstra Execution:**
     - Repeatedly extract the unvisited node with the smallest distance, update its neighbors, and record predecessors.
+    - The algorithm continues until the priority queue is empty, meaning all reachable nodes have been processed.
+    - If the target node is not reachable from the origin, it will not have an entry in the predecessors map, resulting in an empty path being returned.
 ```java
 // Executa o algoritmo de Dijkstra while (!priorityQueue.isEmpty()) {